My Role: Design Lead & Art Director Agency: Blippar

 – Target Patio Augmented Reality Concept Design –

 Printed materials are what I find the best trackers for an AR experience.
 They are flat, no wrinkles, and the imagery is unique on the page with little white space (usually).
 Kind of like the installation they have in the store front windows, what more engaging way is there then seeing mini rooms come to life as you pick and choose.

 – Children Games, Augmented Reality Concept Design –

-This was definitely a fun challenge and the most exciting pitch I was happy to take lead point on.
+This was definitely a fun challenge and the most exciting pitch I was happy to take creative lead on.
 When the marker is a unique shape, so much testing as to be done beforehand even before you even start forming an idea.
 AR is not ideally good with tight deadlines since there is more happening than say a website.
-Also working with brands that deal with a younger audience are a lot more forgiven when it comes to being creative and outside the "box". ( thank goodness for COPPA!)
+Also working with brands that deal with a younger audience are a lot more forgiving when it comes to being creative and outside the "box". ( Thank goodness for COPPA!)

 – Game Character Augmented Reality Concept Design –

 Of course what augmented reality i think is meant for: the gaming industry.
 Easiest way to apply AR or VR.
 Its no wonder games are leading the way on its use since they have all the assets to begin with already and have a better understanding of spatial awareness.